 Scent 1 ”“ Cigarette smoke ”“ This house is owned by an elderly woman whose husband recently died of emphysema.
-It has pastel wallpaper, laminate counters, brassy plumbing fixtures and doorknobs and mirrored closet doors.
+It has pastel wallpaper, laminate counters, plumbing fixes done by a great plumbing company and doorknobs and mirrored closet doors.
 It will need a total cosmetic gutting, but has been structurally well cared for.

 Scent 2 ”“ Fresh paint and carpet glue ”“ We’ve entered a fix and flip.
 Every wall has been painted ”˜Oyster’.
-There’s new, light brown carpet everywhere and the granite is different in every bathroom because it’s all discounted extra pieces from the hardware store.
+There’s new, light brown carpet everywhere and the granite is different in every bathroom because it’s all discounted extra pieces from the hardware store, if you need to do some changes in your bathroom granite countertops, consider the help from experts like bathroom renovations dublin – affordable bathroom refurbishment services.
 The house is move-in ready, although there’s no guarantee nothing wacky is going on underneath the hastily painted surfaces.